schitresh/system-design/design_concepts/1_architecture/2_microservices.md

 ## Components
 - API Gateway
   - Central entry point for external clients to interact with the mircoservice
-  - Manges requests, handles authentication, routees requests
+  - Manges requests, handles authentication, routes requests
 - Load Balancer
 - Service Registry and Discovery
   - Keeps track of the locations and network addresses of all microservices